Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: System Design

 \item[(c)] \textbf{Social Environment Equality.} The environment serves as the "stage” for interactions \cite{goffman2023presentation}.
 The Observable Social Life Spaces include multiple functional scene areas covering dining, leisure, culture, and social activities, roughly aligned with common public spaces in real life.
 Each scene represents a typical social activity context, providing a concrete spatial background for agent autonomy and user observation.

 \item[(d)] \textbf{Social Time Equality.} Research on social time perception \cite{cipriani2013many, chojnacki2018time, tada2019time} indicates that humans are highly sensitive to interaction rhythm.
-The system enforces temporal equality through two mechanisms: (1) agents move between scenes at walking speed via A* path planning, rather than teleporting instantly; (2) dialogue generation by the LLM introduces time intervals roughly corresponding to human thinking time during conversation. \end{itemize}
+The system enforces temporal equality through two mechanisms: (1) agents move between scenes at walking speed via A* path planning; (2) dialogue generation by the LLM introduces time intervals roughly corresponding to human thinking time during conversation. \end{itemize}